top of page

 Alongside my private practice I also work in a group treatment service as a recovery advisor with people with Borderline Personality Disorder, where the focus is working on interpersonal skills in activity groups and challenging learnt maladaptive behaviours.

-I am also a volunteer counsellor for a local hospice where I support clients who are pre-bereaved or bereaved in processing their loss and navigating life outside of their grief.
+I was also a volunteer counsellor for a local hospice where I supported clients who were pre-bereaved or bereaved in processing their loss and navigating life outside of their grief.

 Training and Qualifications